agherzan/meta-raspberrypi/README.md

 Feel free to ask any kind of questions but always prepend your email subject with "[meta-raspberrypi]".
 This is because we use the 'yocto' mailing list and not a perticular 'meta-raspberrypi' mailing list.

+#### 7.B.
+Patches and pull requests
+All the contributions should be compliant with the openembedded patch guidelines: http://www.openembedded.org/wiki/Commit_Patch_Message_Guidelines

-To contribute to this layer you should send the patches for review to the above specified mailing list.
+To contribute to this project you should send pull requests to the github mirror (https://github.com/agherzan/meta-raspberrypi). **Additionally** you can send the patches for review to the above specified mailing list.
-The patches should be compliant with the openembedded patch guidelines: http://www.openembedded.org/wiki/Commit_Patch_Message_Guidelines

-When creating patches, please use something like:
+When creating patches for the mailing list, please use something like:
 `git format-patch -s --subject-prefix='meta-raspberrypi][PATCH' origin`

-When sending patches to mailing list, please use something like:
+When sending patches to the mailing list, please use something like:
 `git send-email --to yocto@yoctoproject.org <generated patch>`

 #### 7.B.
 Github issues